notagamedevnono/trinityCore-docker/clean_server.md

 ### Starting a server from scratch

 See the [readme.md](-/README.md) for Docker host requirements.
-Your TrinityCore container will be zipped down to file based with a name like
+Your build script will create a TrinityCore container zipped down to a file with a name like

       trinitycore-docker.TDB335.20081.2020-08-20.7z

-In this example the tag is `TDB335.20081`.
+In this example the container tag is `TDB335.20081`.
 Tags are like version numbers.
-Note the tag for the container zip you'll be deploying.
+Note the tag for the container you'll be deploying.

 - Transfer your TrinityCore container zip to your Docker host server

-- Unpack with
+- Unpack the docker container tar with

       7z x <zip name>

-- load the docker image from the resulting tar file
+- load the docker image from the tar file

       docker load -i trinitycore.tar

    You can delete the zip and tar now.

- - create a folder to host your TrinityCore solution in - this will contain your conf files, SQL data etc.
+ - create a folder to host your TrinityCore solution in - this will contain your conf files, SQL data, everything your server needs will be in this one location.

  - Get the world and auth server config files at these paths

     https://github.com/TrinityCore/TrinityCore/blob/<TAG HERE!>/src/server/worldserver/worldserver.conf.dist
     https://github.com/TrinityCore/TrinityCore/blob/<TAG HERE!>/src/server/authserver/authserver.conf.dist

-  replace <TAG HERE!> with the tag of your build.
+  replace <TAG HERE!> with your container tag (aka version).
 Save these files to your solution folder as worldserver.conf and authserver.conf

-  - Edit worldserver.conf and authserver.conf as per your requirements.
-It is beyond the scope of this document to explain the details of configuring TrinityCore, but there are some details which are pertinent for running TrinityCore in docker
+  - Edit worldserver.conf and authserver.conf as per your requirements - you use them to control server setup and behaviour.
+Check the official TrinityCore docs for info on configuring your server, but to get a basic setup running, and particularly with docker in mine, you should set the following

       In worldserver.conf set